 safety equipment to Wuhan, via Beijing, in a month.
 Last February.
 So He did not expect at the time that Italy itself

 would become a hotspot for the Corona epidemic.
-So The photos below show that face masks, goggles, and other medications.
+So The photos below show face masks, goggles, and other medications.

 The materials that are transported on board a plane bound for Beijing, photos provided by the Italian agency